PERT Program Evaluation Review Technique

 Optimistic Estimate (To)

-The Optimistic estimate is an estimate of the shortest duration of activity that takes into consideration the known parameters that can effect performance.
+The Optimistic estimate is an estimate of the shortest duration of activity that takes into consideration the known parameters that can affect performance.

 Pessimistic Estimate (Tp)

-The Pessimistic estimate is an estimate of the longest duration of activity that takes into consideration the all un-favorable conditions that can effect performance.
+The Pessimistic estimate is an estimate of the longest duration of activity that takes into consideration all unfavorable conditions that can affect performance.

 Standard Deviation = (Tp – To)/6

-– It enables to define and visualize dependencies between the activities in the network diagram.
+- Enables to define and visualize dependencies between the activities in the network diagram.

-Following are the few limitations of PERT Method:
+Following are the few limitations of the Program Evaluation Review Technique:

 - It is less effective for smaller projects